 An important prerequisite that potential online master’s program students need to have is a relevant undergraduate degree.
 It is not necessary that your degree be exactly the same as the master’s program you’re considering.
 However, those interested in a master’s degree in accounting should have a bachelor’s degree in a related field such as an online accounting degree, business, or finance.1

 Choosing a Master’s Degree Program

-There are a number of master’s degrees available that are both directly and indirectly related to the field of accounting.
+There are a number of online master’s degrees in accounting available that are both directly and indirectly related to the field of accounting.
 A common accounting degree at the master’s level is the Master of Business Administration (MBA) with a Specialization in Accounting.
 MBA programs that specialize in accounting are designed to offer a multifaceted business education, with certain coursework focused on accounting principles.

 Accounting is not the only MBA option available, however.
 Other master’s degrees that may be offered include a Master of Accounting, Master of Professional Accounting, Master of Science in Accountancy, and Master of Science in Taxation.
 The specific degrees offered will vary depending on what each individual institution offers.

 What Subject Will I Need to Study to Earn My MBA in Accounting?

 One factor to consider when pursuing a master’s degree in accounting is the coursework.
 Given the different types of accounting degrees that are offered at the master’s level, it is important to make sure that the coursework, and the degree program as a whole, is relevant to your career goals.
 Accounting program courses offered may include accounting information systems, public and not-for-profit accounting, strategic management, and global financial management.

 How Long Will it Take to Earn My Master’s Degree in Accounting?